bioinfodlsu/samar/README.md

 This might take some time -- especially if it is the first ever run, Snakemake needs to install all dependencies prior to running the actual computations.
 This is a good time for a short break.

 # 2.3 Ouput
-The count data required for differential gene expression analysis is inside the *last_counts* folder inside the output folder (if not specified in the config file, the default output location is the root directory of the repository).
+The count data required for differential gene expression analysis is inside the *counts* folder inside the output folder (if not specified in the config file, the default output location is the root directory of the repository).
 To adhere to conventional data formats, the count file contains five columns, of which the last column (NumReads) should be used for differential expression analysis.